Lifeboats of the Titanic: Lifeboat 7 (starboard)

 The lifeboat was launched without its plug, causing water to leak into the bottom of the boat.
 As Gibson later put it, "this was remedied by volunteer contributions from the lingerie of the women and the garments of men."
 Those aboard had to sit for hours with their feet soaking in ice-cold water.
 When Titanic went down at 2:20 a.m., the noise of hundreds of people screaming for help was heard by the lifeboat's occupants, a sound that Gibson said would "remain in my memory until the day I die."
-Hogg wanted to turn back to pick up some of those in the water, but was shouted down by the boat's occupants.
-They drifted for some time until they came within reach of Boat 5.
-The officer in charge of the latter decided to transfer a number of survivors from his boat, which he thought was overcrowded, into No. 7.
+George Hogg, a Titanic lookout manning the boat, wanted to turn back to pick up some of those in the water but was shouted down by the boat's occupants.
+They drifted for some time until they came within reach of Lifeboat 5.
+The officer in charge of the latter decided to transfer a number of survivors from his boat, which he thought was overcrowded, into Lifeboat 7.
 The two boats were lashed together for the rest of the night until they separated to meet the RMS Carpathia.

 Lifeboat 5 (starboard)

-Murdoch and Lowe were joined by Third Officer Pitman and the White Star Line's chairman J. Bruce Ismay to help them lower lifeboat 5, which left at 12:45 A.M.
+Murdoch and Lowe were joined by Third Officer Pitman and the White Star Line's chairman J. Bruce Ismay to help them lower Lifeboat 5, which left at 12:55 a.m.
 The boat was loaded primarily with women and children.
+Charles Stengel, who boarded a later boat, remembered that 'approximately thirty-six' out of 65 seats were occupied.

 Most of those on deck were unaware of the seriousness of their situation and did not even attempt to board.
 John Jacob Astor, who was subsequently among the victims of the disaster, remarked: "We are safer on board the ship than in that little boat."
 Ismay disagreed; still wearing slippers and pajamas, he urged Pitman to begin loading the boat with women and children.
 Pitman retorted: "I await the Captain's orders," and went to the captain for the approval.
 Ismay returned a short time later to urge a stewardess to board, which she did.
-In the end, about 37 estimated people boarded, including Pitman himself, on Murdoch's orders.
-Four year-old Washington Dodge Jr. was the first child to enter a lifeboat.
+Pitman entered on Murdoch's orders.
+Later on the ocean, passenger Henry Frauenthal would learn from Pitman that Titanic had collided with an iceberg, and that within half an hour, the lifeboat would return to the ship.